maboerg/Next-neighbours/README.md

 Figure 1  -  n=10, m=5

-Here is Mathematica code for random arrangement of houses:
+Here is Mathematica code for a random arrangement of houses:

 ***********************************************************************************
 (* Neighbours random *)